waltligon/orangefs/doc/random/SystemInterfaceTesting.md

 **Directory creation**: We will test the creation of directories with valid attributes inside of directories where we have permission to do so.
-We're only looking to create a moderate number of directories with this test case.
+We’re only looking to create a moderate number of directories with this test case.
 Please refer to the stress testing section for info on the directory tests where a very large number of directories are added. directory creation will be verified both by having it appear when